-Textiles are raw materials that should be kept in the recycling loop for as long as possible in order to conserve natural resources and reduce environmental pollution.
+Textiles are raw materials that should be kept in the recycling loop for as long as possible in order to conserve natural resources and reduce damage to the environment.

-Thanks to state-of-the-art fine sorting, the company achieves a second-hand clothing quota of 65 per cent.
-This puts TEXAID well above the European industry average (around 45 to 50 per cent).
+Thanks to state-of-the-art fine sorting, this rate even reaches 65 per cent when it comes to second-hand clothing.
+This puts TEXAID well above the European industry average (between 45 and 50 per cent).

-The remaining 35 per cent of textiles are also precisely analyzed.
-Heavily damaged cotton or cotton mixed fabric items can be made into cleaning cloths.
-Our facilities in Hungary and Bulgaria specialize in cutting the cleaning cloths to size, with the TEXAID companies in Switzerland and Germany taking care of sales.
+The remaining 35 per cent of textiles are also carefully analysed.
+Badly damaged cotton or cotton mixed fabric items can be made into cleaning cloths.
+TEXAID's facilities in Hungary and Bulgaria specialise in cutting the cleaning cloths to size, with the TEXAID companies in Switzerland and Germany taking care of distribution.
 Around 15 per cent of the textiles that are no longer wearable can be re-used in this way.

-Another 15 per cent are re-used as recycling wool in new clothing or in covers.
-Or they are mechanically shredded to be processed as a raw material for such things as insulation materials and roofing felt.
+Another 15 per cent are re-used as recycled wool to produce new clothing or in covers.
+Alternatively, they are mechanically shredded to be processed as a raw material for items such as insulating materials and roofing felt.

-Only 5 per cent of the used textiles are incinerated, being used to generate heat and power.
+Only 5 per cent of the used textiles are incinerated, generating heat and power in the process.